top of page

 ✅ No Win, No Fee

-There are 4 main scenarios in which American travelers may qualify for compensation:
+There are 4 main scenarios in which Americans qualify for EC261 compensation:

 1. Arrival delays of 3+ hours